-Bora Bora is the most popular destination in French Polynesia (especially for honeymooners) and is on almost everybody’s bucket list.
+Bora Bora is the most popular destination for families in French Polynesia (especially for honeymooners) and is on almost everybody’s bucket list.
 However, have you ever heard about the nearby island of Moorea?
 I promise it is worth your time to check it out!
 If you are going to the South Pacific, traveling to the island of Moorea is a must and here is why.

 Why Traveling to the Island of Moorea is a Must